Home Theater Headphones Are A Good Idea

 I’m not sure what they did, but they were leagues above what I had heard from beats in the past; they were actually really good!

-No longer were there overblown lows to where everything sounded unnatural and muddy.
+No longer were there overblown lows to where bass overshadowed other frequencies.
 The sound was pristine.
 Then when I got the solo 3s, they were even better.
-You would be surprised how good they are now.
+You might surprised how good they are.

 Also reviewed these if you wanna know more in depth about them.